cepulmano/hyperledger-guide/README.md

 docker system prune -a
 ```

-After this, you can start at Step "Setting Up the Test Network"
+### You can start restart at Step "Setting Up the Test Network"